daniel-molina/visualequation/HACKING.md

 integer, is:

 *   If S is a symbol, it does not exist.
-*   If S is a block B, a **(N-1)-level subequation of a B-arg**.
+*   If S is a block B, a **(N-1)-level subequation of a B-par**.

-This is a recursive definition that finishes when the nesting level is 0 and previous definition applies.
+That is a recursive definition that finishes when N becomes 0 and the preceding definition applies.

 The **nesting level**, or simply the **level**, of a N-level subequation of another subequation is the (non-negative) value N.